 Hello.
 I'm Tim.

-I am a Senior Software Engineer and Photographer by day, amateur Astronomer by night.
+I am a Senior Software Engineer focusing on web application development, a Photographer by day and an amateur Astronomer by night.

 I was born in Bristol, England, and now live in Glasgow, Scotland.
 This is my website, where I share my photos and write about astronomy, programming, photography guides and tips about the internet and technology.
 I started writing back in 2001 as a means to record my activities and hobbies as well as a place to take notes from the courses I attended.
-I find blogging allows me to reflect on what I've been doing in life and what I've learned from it.
+Blogging allows me to reflect on what I've been doing and what I've learned from it.
 It's a great tool for self-growth, and I recommend it to anyone.
+Moreover, I believe in the power of sharing knowledge and experiences to inspire and educate others, which is why I am passionate about maintaining this blog.

-I have a passion for photography which I have held since I was very young.
-Over the years I have developed my interest from a compact 35mm camera to film SLR and was an early adopter of digital photography with my first digital camera being the Fujifilm DX-7.
+I have a passion for photography, which I have held since I was very young.
+My journey started with a compact 35 mm camera, and over the years, I have honed my skills with a film SLR.
+I was an early adopter of digital photography, with my first digital camera being the Fujifilm DX-7.
+This transition opened up a whole new world of possibilities and creativity for me.

-I try and include photography in all my other hobbies, as it is an important part of my life.
-I always have a camera on me and I'm constantly snapping away!
+I include photography in all my other hobbies, as it is an important part of my life.
+I always have a camera on me, and I'm constantly snapping away!
 I also love writing, be it tutorials and articles for websites, my blog, programming code or recently, short works of fiction.
-As an amateur photographer, I take pictures because I have a love for photography, not because I am trying to make money.
-I have done a couple of photo shoots on a no-fee basis.
-I have done a few photography courses; I have a Diploma in Photography and completed a portrait photography course and studio lighting course.
+Writing has been a creative outlet for me, allowing me to share my experiences and knowledge with others.

 In the evenings and weekends, I keep myself occupied trying to learn how to play the electric guitar, hiking over the hills at the weekends, tinkering with cars and bikes, watercolour painting, cooking and playing video games.
-If the weather is good and the skies clear I can often be found gazing up at the stars through my telescope.
-I have always had a casual interest in astronomy, even from an early age, but I started to get serious back in 2005 when photographing Mars at perigee.
-Strangely I also captured a star cluster in the photo, one that I could not see with my eyes.
-Later I found out it was the Pleiades, one of a hundred objects in the Messier catalogue.
-Furthermore, I found the New General Catalogue (NGC) with thousands of objects to see.
+If the weather is good and the skies clear, I can often gaze up at the stars through my telescope.
+I have always had a casual interest in astronomy, even from an early age.
+Still, I started getting serious in 2005 when photographing Mars at Perigee.
+Strangely, I also captured a star cluster in the photo that I could not see with my eyes.
+Later, I found out it was the Pleiades, one of a hundred objects in the Messier catalogue.
+I found the New General Catalogue (NGC) with thousands of objects to see.

-I acquired my first telescope in early 2006 (SkyWatcher Explorer 200) and began observing and photographing some of the more common objects (Mars, Jupiter, Saturn, Moon, Pleiades, Andromeda and so on...)
+I received my first telescope, a SkyWatcher Explorer 200, in early 2006.
+This marked the beginning of my journey into observing and photographing some of the more common objects in the night sky, such as Mars, Jupiter, Saturn, the Moon, Pleiades, Andromeda, and more.

-When I'm not enjoying life, I am working as a senior software engineer for a company in Glasgow.
-I help build innovative technology solutions for the post-acute healthcare industry market through automation and interoperability.
-This allows healthcare providers to improve how they manage their businesses and in turn improve the level of care of their patients.
+When I'm not enjoying life, I work as a senior software engineer for a company in Glasgow.
+In this role, I am involved in building innovative technology solutions for the post-acute healthcare industry market.
+Through automation and interoperability, we empower healthcare providers to improve their business management and, ultimately, enhance their patients' care levels.